shivannis/xandr-docs-public/xandr-docs/articles/monetize/creative-guidelines-and-specifications.md

 ---
 title: Microsoft Monetize - Creative Guidelines and Specifications
-description: In this article, find information about the guidelines and specifications for creatives to serve on the Xandr platform and other third-party platforms. ms.date: 10/28/2023
+description: In this article, find information about the guidelines and specifications for creatives to serve on the Microsoft Advertising platform and other third-party platforms. ms.date: 10/28/2023
 ---

 # Microsoft Monetize - Creative guidelines and specifications

-To serve on the Xandr platform and other third-party platforms, all creatives must adhere to the guidelines and specifications listed here, our creative standards, and any other guidelines that may apply.
+To serve on the Microsoft Advertising platform and other third-party platforms, all creatives must adhere to the guidelines and specifications listed here, our creative standards, and any other guidelines that may apply.

 Adhere to these guidelines and specifications when creating creatives of any type: